Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 That's truly baffling.

-had a sign but like and it's not even like when you're crossing state borders and you have fruit
+But like, and it's not even like when you're crossing state borders and you have fruit on you

 It's just no bananas.